 The science of melting points

-In the simplest terms, melting is what happens when a liquid turns into a solid.
+In the simplest terms, melting is what happens when a solid turns into a liquid.

 For a chemist, however, melting describes the molecular structure of a solid becoming less ordered.
 This process requires energy, and that energy usually comes in the form of heat.

 Most solids are made up of atoms that are packed together in a repeating pattern, and in many solids, including chocolate, these repeating patterns take the form of microscopic crystals.
 This crystal structure is a key part of chocolate that makes it melt at just the right temperature.

 The secret to chocolate's melting point is in the crystals

 Cocoa butter — one of the key ingredients in chocolate — can form six different types of crystal structures, and each type of structure results in chocolate with different qualities.

 Type I has the lowest melting range (61-64 degrees Fahrenheit) and is the least stable, while type VI has the highest melting range (93-97 degrees Fahrenheit) and is the most stable.
 Above 97 degrees, you can be certain that your chocolate will be fully melted.